king-of-copywriter-collective

 Nonetheless they have to be good writers to be able to analyse a very complex bit of gear and then communicate in simple language how it works.

-4. SEO copywriter
+4. SEO Copywriter

 Writing copy that is ‘Search Engine Optimised’ is a relatively new discipline.
 The idea is that they use all kinds of ruses and stratagems to make sure that a piece of copy gets picked up by search engines in front of other similar bits of copy from other companies.
 It’s a dark art and no one is really sure if what they do is going to be successful or not because no one really knows how Google ranks the pages in its searches.

 In the past they would simply pack a piece of writing with a keyword (or phrase) that many people were likely to be searching for.
 But Google soon saw through that and tweaked its algorithms to stop it being mislead.
 Now this kind of copywriter is getting more subtle by including things like inward and outward links in their copy (which Google seems to like).
-But, in my opinion, however subtle SEO writers get, Google’s systems are going to always be more subtle and clever to the power of about a zillion.
+But, in my opinion, however subtle SEO copywriters get, Google’s systems are going to always be more subtle and clever to the power of about a zillion.
 Or a google.

-5. Content copywriter
+5. Content Copywriter

 I hate the term ‘content’.
 It makes copy sound like a commodity rather than something that’s been carefully crafted and thought about.
 I can hear an editor saying something like: “I’ve got 32 pages to fill now so get me some content to fill them!” as if it doesn’t matter what the subject matter is as long as it can be printed.